 Over 50% of the population lives within 100 miles of the coast.
 Many nations lack clean water, reliable electricity, medical facilities and personnel.
-Our ships deliver a state-of-the-art hospital to port cities, providing a controlled, safe and clean environment for patients—and volunteers.
+Mercy Ships deploys hospital ships to provide direct medical care to patients with unmet surgical needs.

-Since 1978, Mercy Ships and its volunteers treat life threatening tumours, cleft lip and palate repairs, plastic reconstruction for severe burn-related injuries, hernia repairs, cataract removal, correction for orthopaedic deformities (club foot, bowed legs and other severe abnormalities), obstetric fistula repair and dental care.
-Each year, we’ve been able to reach more people to provide life-changing surgeries.
+Since 1978, more than 2.86 million people have benefited from the services provided.
+Volunteer medical professionals treat life threatening tumours, cleft lip and palate repairs, reconstructive plastic surgeries for severe burn-related injuries, hernia repairs, cataract removal, correction for orthopaedic deformities (club foot, bowed legs and other severe abnormalities), obstetric fistula repair and dental care.

 Below is a list of our surgeries and programs: